Goldenkrew3000/OpenSubsonicClient/README.md

 - libcjson <br>
 - libcurl <br>
 - An SSL implementation that works with libcurl <br>
-- Linux / NetBSD (Although should work on any BSD system similar such as FreeBSD / OpenBSD)
+- Linux / NetBSD / OpenBSD (Although should work on any BSD system similar such as FreeBSD).
+Keep in mind OpenBSD currently has big issues with this.
-- An aarch64 or x86_64 processor
+- An aarch64 or x86_64 processor (32 bit is NOT supported at this time)